 The Executive Director for Health and Adult Social Care retains the responsibility for professional leadership and operational delivery for delegated services and will ensure governance arrangements support social work professional leadership and demonstrate a commitment to excellent social work practice, ensure that performance management systems and monitoring arrangements capture social work and social care outcomes as part of integrated arrangements, i.e. how lives are changed for the better and ensure that there are clear lines of accountability back to the local authority so that statutory duties and responsibilities are appropriately met.
 Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
-11. Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Any changes in Health Service provision in the city can impact particularly on those people the S.75 arrangement supports.
+Any changes in Health Service provision in the city can impact particularly on those people the S.75 arrangement supports.
 This will be closely monitored through the integrated health agenda and other joint planning mechanisms.

 1. Service Area Health and Adult Social Care, Commissioning 2.
 Proposal No. 11 3.
-Head of Service Andrew Witham What is the proposal?
-Use the savings proposal wording and more detail if ne The net budget for this area is £3,441,000 and the savings proposal is £222,000 4.
-Budget Proposal Savings have been enabled by managing contract cost for services and managing system contract costs.
-The savings proposals in detail are: Seeking alternative funding route for non-statutory community advocacy and community support worker contract.
-This element will continue.
-No inflationary increase to block contracts Managing inflationary uplift for community equipment service There will be no impact on front line service delivery.
-5. Summary of impacts Highlight the most significant disproportionate impacts on groups No disproportionate negative impacts on service-users sharing protected characteristics are identified.
+Head of Service Andrew Witham 4.
+Budget Proposal What is the proposal?
+Use the savings proposal wording and more detail if needed The net budget for this area is £3,441,000 and the savings proposal is £222,000.
+Savings have been enabled by managing contract cost for services and managing system contract costs.
+The savings proposals in detail are: • Seeking alternative funding route for non-statutory community advocacy and community support worker contract.
+This element will continue. • No inflationary increase to block contracts • Managing inflationary uplift for community equipment service There will be no impact on front line service delivery.
+5. Summary of impacts Highlight the most significant disproportionate impacts on groups No disproportionate negative impacts on service-users based on their specific protected characteristics are identified.